Guided Walking Tours

 Evans Eye Care

-Just across from Amazon, we have Evans Eye Care.
+Just across from PFCU, we have Evans Eye Care.
 This branch is one of three branches in the Lafayette/West Lafayette area.
 Evans was located on the ground floor of PMU initially but was moved up in 2020.
 Evans Eye Care has been located in the PMU since 2010.

 Fidelity Investments

-Across from PFCU is Fidelity Investments.
+Next to Evans Eye Care is Fidelity Investments.
 Fidelity was also previously located on the ground floor and was moved up to the first floor in 2020.
 Fidelity is Purdue's official provider of education, guidance and assistance related to retirement plan investments and decisions.
 Since 2010, Fidelity has drawn faculty and staff to Purdue Memorial Union.

 UPS Store